Last Update: 4/14/21

 Many sellers may not realize that keeping their mouths shut can end up costing them a lot of money in damages and attorney’s fees.
 That’s because in a residential real estate transaction, Florida law requires the seller to disclose material information the seller knows about the property with the buyer.

 If the seller intentionally conceals important information about the property from the buyer, then he/she may be committing fraud.
-If the buyer is harmed as a result of the seller’s silence, then that buyer may be able to sue the seller for damages or to have the transaction cancelled.
+If the buyer is harmed as a result of the seller’s silence, then that buyer may be able to sue the seller for damages or to have the transaction canceled.

 How can a buyer successfully prevail in a claim for fraud against a seller that failed to tell the buyer material information about the property?
 The answer is when the buyer can, using admissible evidence, prove each and every element of a fraud claim.
 (Please note, not every case of a seller’s silence about an issue concerning the home or condo will be successful – these are not easy cases to win.)